How Will You Live in the 2020's?

 • carbon emissions continuing to climb UP rather than down

-All this (and more) for the physical systems of our planet, while ongoing dominant economic and social systems oppress and discriminate against far too many people and trends implicate the weakening of liberal Western democracies.
+All this for the physical systems of our planet, while ongoing dominant economic and social systems oppress and discriminate against far too many people and trends implicate the weakening of liberal Western democracies.

 When people see inadequate indication of societal transformation - nor perceive agency to effect substantive change themselves - then fear, despair, and grief seem to me understandable reactions.